+Idaho has a vast offering of both outdoor and urban activities, making it the perfect place to call home.
+Whether your home is rural or suburban, a mobile home or manufactured home may be your chosen type of residence.
 If you own a mobile home or a manufactured home, you may believe that insurance for these types of residences is impossible to get.
 However, there are many mobile home insurance options available.
 This insurance is important to have in order to protect your home from disasters such as fire, wind, and theft.

 While newer homes seem to have a much better track record for fire safety, older, outdated mobile homes or modular homes sometimes are prone to fire damage.
-Generally, the materials used in construction of manufactured homes leaves them more vulnerable to fire compared to traditional homes.
+Generally, the materials used in the construction of manufactured homes leave them more vulnerable to fire compared to traditional homes.
 This makes a strong case for the value of mobile home insurance, which can give you peace of mind because no matter what happens, your mobile home and its belongings are covered.

 Mobile home insurance is a set of policies tailor-made to cover your mobile home and your belongings in case of a disaster or theft.
 Typically, a mobile or manufactured home insurance policy may include the following:

 - Liability: Liability insurance provides a financial cushion if you are sued for property damage or bodily injury to a third party on your property or inside your mobile home.
 It's designed to either pay for the repair/replacement of the third party property, pay for the medical treatment of third party bodily injuries, and/or pay for your legal defense if you are sued for liability for these damages.

 - Property damage: Property damage coverage will cover your mobile home against loss stemming from fire, wind, rain, or vandalism up to the limits set on your policy.
 Flood insurance is available as a separate policy - so if you're interested in that coverage, make sure you speak to your agent about it.